Slideshow: What is Sepsis? Symptoms, Treatment, and More

 To diagnose sepsis, your doctor will ask a lot of questions and examine you carefully.
 Do you have a fever?
 What is your heart rate?
 Are you breathing fast?
 Are you thinking clearly, or are you confused?
 He’ll also do blood tests, and if needed urine tests, a chest X-ray, or CT scan.
 The earlier you find out and begin treatment, the better.

 Early, aggressive treatment of sepsis is best.
-You may be admitted to a regular hospital room or go to the ICU.
+You may be admitted to a monitored bed or most likely go to the ICU.
 Your doctor will start you on antibiotics to fight the infection.
 You’ll also get IV fluids, oxygen, and medicine to keep your blood pressure from falling and to support your body.

 People with sepsis can fully recover, though they may be more likely to get it again.
 Whether there are lasting effects depends in part on your age, whether you have a long-term disease, or how quickly you got treated for sepsis.